TassianaMilka/Course/Dio/Desafios de Projetos: Crie Um Portfólio Vencedor/README.md

 How many steps?

-There were four stages.
+There were one stage.

 # The principals

-1.Git and Github.
+1.Explantion about challenge.

 --------------------------------------------------------------------------------------------------------------------------------